rafalcieslak/libsga/examples/README.md

 ### Sponza

-Displays the Darbovic Sponza model with no lighting (all textures 100% emissive).
-Demonstrates user movement with WASD and multiple-material setup.
+Forward renderer displaying the Darbovic Sponza model with PCF shadow maps from a dynamic light source.
+Use WASD and mouselook to move around the sponza.
+Hold space to preview the shadowmap.